CWI-SWDV-280-Bike-Shop/Bike-Shop/README.md

 ## Contributing

-Contributions to this project are welcome and encouraged.
+Contributions to this project are welcome and encouraged (and required for a passing grade 😉).
 To contribute, please follow these steps:

 1. Fork the repository
 2. Create a new branch for your changes